AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 This section describes the Settings options of Aviatrix CoPilot.

-The Settings page allows you to configure various CoPilot settings.
+The CoPilot > Settings page allows you to configure various CoPilot settings.
 The default entries are usually sufficient.
 Ensure that you understand the impact of changing an option before making the change.
 Typically, you only need to set the Controller IP options by specifying the controller IP address and the controller service account.

 Configuration
 ---------------